• Skip to primary navigation

 • Meanwhile, in a bowl combine the apples and cinnamon.
 Microwave for 1 minute, stirring halfway through cooking time.

 • Remove cooked oats from heat.
-Divide oatmeal into 2 portions and serve in bowls topped with cooked apples, milk and sugar (if desired).
+Divide oatmeal into 2 serving bowls.

 Video